 INTERNET ACCESS LAW AND THE CLERK'S OFFICE

 Florida law requires clerks' offices statewide to provide access to the records they have on file.
 Due to changing technology, these records have become more accessible than ever.
-The Leon County Clerk's Office provides access to these records in its office and over the Internet, not only as a public service, but also for the following reasons:
+The Leon County Clerk and Compltroller's Office provides access to these records in its office and over the Internet, not only as a public service, but also for the following reasons:

 1. Article I, Section 24, of the Florida Constitution states that: "Every person has the right to inspect or copy any public record made or received in connection with the official business of any ...officer...except with respect to records exempted...."